junyuan-chen/ReadStatTables.jl/docs/src/index.md

 ReadStatTables.jl can be installed with the Julia package manager [Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/).
-From the Julia REPL, type `]` to enter the Pkg REPL and run
+From the Julia REPL, type `]` to enter the Pkg REPL and run:

 ```
 pkg> add ReadStatTables